 Cricut EasyPress Mini

-This is the smallest member of the EasyPress family and you might just be surprised by the wide range of uses for this one.
-This versatile small heat source comes with a base to place it on when not in use, and comes in two colors, raspberry and Zen blue.
+This is the smallest member of the EasyPress family, and you may be surprised by the wide range of uses it offers.
+This versatile small heat source features a base for placement when not in use and is available in two colors: raspberry and Zen blue.

 Check out the pros and cons of the EasyPress mini below, and you can also learn even more by seeing me use the EasyPress mini in action.